petebachant/petebachant.github.io/_posts/2024-12-03-failed-to-repro.markdown

 1. Attempt to reproduce the environment in which this ran initially.
 1. Adapt the code for newer dependencies.

-I made the first option hard for myself by not exporting the full Conda environment way back when, i.e., "Anaconda with Python 3.5" is not a full description of the environment.
-That's a pretty significant oversight.

 But let's take a step back and question why we want to do this at all.
 What is the point of trying to reproduce these figures?
 I can think of two reasons: